oszuidwest/zwfm-liquidsoap/README.md

 The system delivers audio through dual redundant pathways.
 Liquidsoap prioritizes the main input (SRT 1).
 If it becomes unavailable or silent, the system automatically switches to SRT 2.
 Should both inputs fail, it falls back to an emergency audio file (configured via `EMERGENCY_AUDIO_PATH`).
 For maximum reliability, both inputs should receive the same broadcast via separate network paths.

+The emergency audio file is a required production dependency: at startup Liquidsoap verifies that the file exists and can be decoded, and refuses to start otherwise.
+This prevents a deployment from silently losing its last safety net.
+For development or testing without an audio file, set `EMERGENCY_ALLOW_BLANK=true` to explicitly accept a silent fallback.

 ### Components

 1. **Liquidsoap**: Core audio processing engine - handles input switching, fallback logic, and encoding